fair-research/fair-genomics/4M.4.Fullstacks/README.md

 ## Quickstart Tutorial
 This quickstart tutorial walks through a quick submission of 5 downsampled TOPMed CRAM input files using a TOPMed Alignment workflow in CWL.
 It uses a portal to index and search the input datasets and submits to a WES (Workflow Execution Service - GA4GH) service deployed as a shim-layer on the Galaxy based Globus Genomics platform.

-* Login to the search portal at: https://globus-portal.fair-research.org/search/ using your Globus credentials
+* Got to the 4M.4.Fullstacks demo page at https://globus-portal.fair-research.org/4M.4.Fullstacks/ and Login using your Globus credentials
 * Search for the 5 downsampled input CRAM files using the search tag "downsampled"
 * Select the 5 samples by checking the box next to "downsampled" in the left menu
 * Click on "Add Minids" button, which creates a Workspace called "Downsampled Topmed" and adds these 5 samples for analysis